Japan Soccer League: All-time JSL First Division table

 A total of 22 teams played in the JSL First Division between 1965 and 1991–92.
 Fifteen of these became professional J.League clubs; the rest were relegated to the regional leagues and/or folded.

 Despite Mazda and Yomiuri's record five titles, Mitsubishi holds the record on points.
 Furukawa Electric holds the record for most seasons, all 27 the JSL played, never been relegated.

 Name changes made outside First Division play and following the advent of the J.League system are not mentioned; see individual club pages for more information.
-"Current division" means standing in the Japanese league system as of 2022 season.
+All statistics are within JSL First Division play except for "Current division" and "Tier", which denote standing in the Japanese league system as of 2023 season.

 In this ranking, three points are awarded for a win, one for a draw, and zero for a loss, regardless of the transition of regulation through the time as follows: